bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 Polkadot is similar but the 64 slot gap isn't there.
 Instead, as soon as 2/3 of validators agree on a block produced by BABE according to GRANDPA rules, that block and all those before it in the same chain are immediately finalized.
 GRANDPA - GHOST-based Recursive ANcestor Deriving Prefix Agreement - looks at chain forks with the closest finalized block and decides which blocks to finalize based on that.
 A big advantage of GRANDPA is that it can finalize whole chains at once, not just block by block.
 This comes in handy if the validator count has been dramatically reduced (major outage perhaps).
 Under BABE, blocks will keep being produced, but won't be finalized because of a lack of validators.
 Once enough validators are back online, an entire history of blocks is finalized at once.

 BABE assigns a "Primary" block producer based on the VRF (normal BABE - see Randomness below) and a "Secondary" based on the following equation: `blake2_256(epoch_randomness ++ slot_number) % authorities_len`.
 When a block producer wins the VRF, it broadcasts a message to say that it's the primary.
-If no primary messages are received within some window, then the Secondary assignee produces the block.
+If no primary messages are received within some window (>>WHAT WINDOW AND HOW TO IMMUNIZE AGAINST LATENCY?), then the Secondary assignee produces the block.
 With this backup in place, Polkadot slots are effectively never without blocks, with a caveat - when choosing forks, the chain with more _primary_ blocks is prioritized, so it might happen that this chain has empty slots from the VRF process.

 ## Randomness